 These chemicals can have potentially dangerous effects on the environment when applied incorrectly.

-Lawn care companies subsidise their overhead with the volume of work they do.
+Lawn mowing service providers subsidise their overhead with the volume of work they do.

-You don’t care for hundreds of lawns so it is more expensive for you to purchase most of the professional grade equipment and supplies that lawn care companies already have.
+You don’t care for hundreds of lawns so it is more expensive for you to purchase most of the professional grade equipment and supplies that lawn care services already have.

-For you to get your lawn to same quality that a lawn care company can achieve by yourself you might have to purchase the equivalent of a power aerator, a rake (Landscape, Thatching, and Lawn & Leaf),
+For you to get your lawn to the same quality that a lawn care service can achieve all by yourself you might have to purchase the equivalent of a power aerator, a rake (Landscape, Thatching, and Lawn & Leaf),

-slit spreaders, a leaf blower, a leaf vacuum, leaf tarps, and of course, a push or ride mower.
+slit spreaders, a leaf blower, a leaf vacuum, leaf tarps, a whipper snipper and a good lawn mower.

-Of course, you can get the consumer version of some of these, but to truly equal the power and performance of lawn care companies, you would spend a fortune.
+Of course, you can get the consumer versions of these, but to truly equal the power and performance of a professional lawn care service, you would spend a fortune.

 In many ways, you can save money as well as time by spending it on a lawn care company.

-How to choose the best lawn mowing or lawn care service
+How to choose the best lawn care or lawn mowing service

 To keep your lawn looking its best, it is important to maintain it regularly throughout the year.